Is there anything more frustrating than when your bread collapses in a bread machine? We thought the machine was meant to make baking easy!

 - It’s always best to separate the ingredients when adding them to your bread machine pan.
 Put the water in first, along with any other liquids in your recipe like milk and oil.
 Then add dry ingredients, such as salt and sugar.
 Next pour in the flour, and lastly the yeast.
 This ensures there’s no unpredictable interactions between ingredients.

 - Even though you may have followed the recipe to the letter, you need to be aware that different flours have different moisture contents.
 That means you need to check whether your recipe requires dry or moist flour to determine how much water you need to add to the pan.
+See our guide to the best bread machine flour.
 Add extra water or flour little by little until you get the right dough consistency.
 Remember: you’re looking for soft and smooth.

 - When the consistency is correct, your dough should form into one ball that does not stick to the bottom or sides of the pan.
 Then, close the lid and let the machine get down to some serious kneading and baking.